DavorMar/rustautogui/README.md

 - to utilize opencl, prepare templates with matchmodes SegmentedOcl or SegmentedOclV2

-- In case there are multiple GPU devices(often found on mac), the best gpu is chosen my scoring them according to their memory size, clock freq and compute units count
+- In case there are multiple GPU devices(often found on mac), the best gpu is chosen by scoring them according to their memory size, clock freq and compute units count

 To display available devices and change default device: